-This accessibility statement applies to the Daniel Morgan Independent Panel’s website.
+This accessibility statement applied to the Daniel Morgan Independent Panel’s website.

-This website is managed by the Daniel Morgan Independent Panel and as many people as possible should be able to use it.
+This website was managed by the Daniel Morgan Independent Panel who wanted as many people as possible to be able to use it.
 For example, this means you should be able to:

 - Change colours, contrast levels and fonts